SubramanyaNR/platformatory.github.io/_events/2023-08-bengaluru-streams-august.md

 • Enabling analytics, data warehousing and production support

 ### Speakers

-- Pavan Keshavamurthy - CTO & Co-founder @ Platformatory.io
+- {:.speaker-name} Pavan Keshavamurthy <br> <span class="speaker-description">CTO & Co-founder @ Platformatory.io</span>
-- Shivji Kumar Jha - Shivji has been working on databases and streaming systems for over a decade.
+- {:.speaker-name} Shivji Kumar Jha <br> <span class="speaker-description">Shivji has been working on databases and streaming systems for over a decade.
 Shivji currently heads the distributed data org at Nutanix.
 Previously, he has worked on organisations big and small, as a software engineer at MySQL Replication, 5th engineer at a startup working on a host of things including microservices, observability infrastructure, cloud and databases, designed and implemented the help chat bot and metadata catalogue for all data at Swiggy.
-Very active in the Open Source software community and a regular speaker at Open Source conferences, Shivji has contributed over 25 patches to MySQL and Apache Pulsar open source code bases.
+Very active in the Open Source software community and a regular speaker at Open Source conferences, Shivji has contributed over 25 patches to MySQL and Apache Pulsar open source code bases.</span>
-- Sagar Sumit - I am an Apache Committer and a Software Engineer at Onehouse, a fully-managed lakehouse platform.
-My primary contributions are to Apache Hudi's core transactional engine and its integration with different query engines such as Presto and Trino.
+- {:.speaker-name} Sagar Sumit <br> <span class="speaker-description">I am an Apache Committer and a Software Engineer at Onehouse, a fully-managed lakehouse platform.
+My primary contributions are to Apache Hudi's core transactional engine and its integration with different query engines such as Presto and Trino.</span>
-- Rahul Gulati - Principal Data Platforms Engineer, Working on building Data Mesh(Operational & Analytical Planes) using Confluent Kafka
+- {:.speaker-name} Rahul Gulati <br> <span class="speaker-description">Principal Data Platforms Engineer, Working on building Data Mesh(Operational & Analytical Planes) using Confluent Kafka</span>